lake-wg/edhoc/draft-ietf-lake-edhoc.md

 METHOD_CORR (4 * method + corr) (int)
 1
 ~~~~~~~~~~~~~~~~~~~~~~~

-No unprotected opaque auxiliary data is sent in the message exchanges.

 There is only one supported cipher suite indicated by the Initiator.